-The popularity of the John Grant Crabbe Main Library—annual visits recently exceeded 600,000—often results in our most desirable Library spaces being at capacity.
+The popularity of the John Grant Crabbe Main Library—the annual gate count recently exceeded 600,000—often results in our most desirable Library spaces being at capacity.
 This quandary inspired a creative vision for the Main Library’s first floor, increasing the amount of usable space available to students.
 This floor was formerly home to the bound journals, which were strategically deselected and relocated, leaving 11,000 square feet for collaborative student spaces.

-When completed, the renovated first floor will feature ten study rooms; modern moveable furniture, offering ultimate flexibility; the latest student and learning technologies; and other high-demand tools, like mobile whiteboards.
+Thanks to the support of Friends of EKU Libraries and the Office of the Provost, the first floor now features ten study rooms; modern moveable furniture, offering ultimate flexibility; and other high-demand tools, like mobile whiteboards.

-Opening the highly popular Silent Study Zone on the fourth floor last year gave students a quiet place to concentrate without distraction; the completed first floor spaces will give students a much-needed creative space for collaborative success.
+Opening the highly popular Silent Study Zone on the fourth floor in 2014 gave students a quiet place to concentrate without distraction; the first floor gives students a much-needed creative space for collaborative success.

-You can give students new collaborative spaces on the Main Library's first floor by making a gift to Library Capital Improvement.
+You can help provide students with study and collaborative spaces, like the Main Library's first floor, by making a gift to Library Capital Improvement.